-The solubility and bioavailability of active pharmaceutical ingredients has become a major issue for the pharmaceutical industry.
+Formulation of a PVA-Based Hot-Melt Extrudate - From Sustained to Immediate Release tical ingredients has become a major issue for the pharmaceutical industry.
 Approximately 40 % of marketed APIs and up to 90 % of APIs in development struggle with solubility [1].
 Hot melt extrusion (HME) is a pharmaceutical manufacturing technology to overcome the solubility dilemma [2].
-In this study, the particle size of a milled PVA:API extrudate was optimized to enable direct compression and achieve suitable galenic tablet properties.
+In this study, the particle size of the milled extrudate was optimized to enable direct compression and achieve suitable galenic tablet properties.
 Furthermore, immediate and sustained-release kinetics were achieved by developing different tablet formulations.